ShipEngine/elements-auth-example/README.md

 This file exports the result of calling convict with your configuration schema passed as an argument.
 The configuration schema is an object with the configurationn fields as keys.

+**Important:** currently the environment file needs to be called `.env` and must be at the root of the app directory

 Each configuration field has an object value with the following properties.

 - doc: Short description of the field **No need to edit**